mia-platform/documentation/docs/fast_data/configuration/single_view_creator/low_code.md

 ## Aggregation

-This configuration indicates what are the dependencies of the single view and how to map them to its fields.
+This configuration indicates what are the dependencies of the Single View and how to map them to its fields.

 An example of a minimal configuration is as follows: